leonardofaria/leonardofaria.net/content/posts/2022/04/25/building-emergenetics-explorer.md

 **Disclaimer**: I am not affiliated with Emergenetics.
 I am genuinely curious about psychology and how we interact with each other, at work and outside work.

 ## What is Emergenetics

 My previous company uses Emergenetics assessments as a way to learn how to work better.
 According to [Wikipedia](https://en.wikipedia.org/wiki/Emergenetics_International), _Emergenetics International uses psychometric research and behavioral studies to advise and consult with businesses and individuals on how to assess human capital_.
 Their Emergenetics Profile is an _assessment test to designate individuals by four thinking attributes, analytical, structural, social and conceptual, and three behavioral attributes, expressiveness, assertiveness and flexibility._

 An Emergenetics Profile looks like this ([full width](/pub/emergenetics-sample-profile.pdf)):

 <div className="full-width">
-  <iframe src="/pub/emergenetics-sample-profile.pdf" className="w-full"></iframe>
+  <iframe src="/pub/emergenetics-sample-profile.pdf" className="w-full" loading="lazy"></iframe>
 </div>

 From what I understand (from an analytical/structural brain), there is no right or wrong profile.
 People are different and as more diverse they are, the better.
 With the information of the profile, you can understand better your signs of brilliance, challenges and how you prefer others to communicate with you.